mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 {% endprism %}

 ### The Back Button

-Since our parent Vue instance now has more state (strength per filter), we need to reset this when a user clicks the back button.
+Since our parent Vue instance now has more state (by keeping track of the `strength` attribute on each filter object), we must reset these values when a user clicks the back button.

-You may recall that the strength attribute lives on each `filter` object in the `filters` array.
-We created this array at runtime by passing the `generateFilters()` function to our parent Vue instance's `filters` data attribute.
+You may recall that we generate our list of filters at runtime by passing the `generateFilters` function to our parent Vue instance's `filters` data attribute and calling it.

-To effectively "reset" this attribute, let's just call that function one more time.
+To effectively "reset" this list of filters, let's just do that maneuever one more time

 {% prism js %}
 // parent Vue instance